The Complete Guide to Construction Insurance

 - Medical Payments Coverage – This coverage helps to pay for injury-related expenses resulting from a covered incident, including medical bills, hospital fees, ambulance costs, and funeral expenses.

 - Uninsured Motorist Coverage – This type of coverage covers damages and injuries caused by uninsured drivers.
-This is necessary because it is your personal liability coverage that covers damages and injuries that you cause to others.
-If you get into an accident with someone who does not hold this coverage, you still want to be covered from high medical or repair costs.
+This is necessary because standard liability insurance only covers damages and injuries that you cause to others.
+If you are involved in an accident with someone who does not hold coverage, you still want to be protected from high medical or repair costs for your own team and vehicles.

 Insurance providers like Progressive offer coverage for many types of commercial vehicles, including vehicles that are commonly used during construction projects.
 The following vehicle and trailer types are usually covered by insurers who offer commercial auto insurance: